 Abstract adapted from the Public Health Advocacy Institute of WA

-The Indigenous storybook project allows Aboriginal peoples to share their public health experiences in a friendly, non-threatening way.
+The Indigenous Storybook project allows Aboriginal people in Western Australia (WA) to share their public health experiences in a friendly, non-threatening way.

 This three-day horse training program for young Indigenous males (ages 13-25) who live in the small mining town of Newman, develops self-esteem and leadership skills.